Chapter 1: Introduction to Templates

 30

 In this program, we have defined a function add() that takes two integers and returns their sum.
-In the main() function, we first pass a pair of integers to the add() function.
+In the main() function, we first pass a pair of integers.
 Then, we deliberately pass an integer and a double in the second function call.
-The function returns a result for both calls, producing 30 in each case.
+The function returns 30 in each case.
 The second result is incorrect, as adding 10 and 20.2 should produce 30.2.
-Alternatively, one might expect the compiler to reject the second function call.
-This is because the argument types do not match the function definition.
 However, the compiler does not report an error, and the program produces an unexpected result.

 This behaviour occurs due to automatic type conversion performed by the compiler.
 When the argument types do not exactly match the parameter types, the compiler applies a set of implicit conversion rules.
-In this case, the compiler converts the double value to an int so that it matches the function signature.
+In this case, the double value is converted to an int so that it matches the function signature.
 While such conversions are permitted, they can easily lead to subtle and unintended errors.
-The detailed rules governing implicit conversions are outside the scope of this book.

 How Templates Enforce Stronger Type Safety